cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 Moreover, the length $k$ of continued fraction is bounded as $k = O(\log \min(p, q))$.

-The reasoning behind this will be clear once we delve into details of the continued fraction construction.
+The reasoning behind this will be clear once we delve into the details of the continued fraction construction.

 !!! abstract "Definition"